 If the whereabouts of national assets (ULDs, nets, chains, straps, etc.) are no longer known by the operator/owner nation, EATC can be requested to support attempts to trace them and start a repositioning process when they are found.
-ULDs and/or related assets of other owners (Foreign) that are found (either usable or unserviceable) must be reported to ULDManagement@eatc-mil.com ULD management Team coordinates these findings with other entities to return these scarce and expensive items to the rightful owners.
+ULDs and/or related assets of other owners that are found (either usable or unserviceable) must be reported.
+EATC coordinates these findings with other entities to return these scarce and expensive items to the rightful owners.
 The ULD Control Message - UCM is used to support execution of this procedure.